♥ Come to learn – with our expert, learned and friendly clergy, and a wide selection of adult continuing education programs.

 Brit Milah and Naming Ceremonies

 Brit Milah (ritual circumcision) is the rite though which a baby boy is welcomed into the Jewish community and at which he receives his Hebrew name.
 The Clergy will be happy to assist in the planning and participate in the celebration of this most meaningful ceremony.

 For daughters, we celebrate a Simchat Bat (celebration of a daughter).
-The Rabbi and Cantor will be delighted to discuss the options for a Simchat Bat in the synagogue and/or in your home.
+The Cantor will be delighted to discuss the options for a Simchat Bat in the synagogue and/or in your home.

 The Bar/Bat Mitzvah ceremony is an important rite of passage, as a Jewish child becomes a Jewish adult.
 We afford opportunities to all family members to participate in the service.

 On Friday night, the Bar/Bat Mitzvah child participates in leading our service.
 On the morning of the Bar/Bat Mitzvah, Jewish and non-Jewish relatives may take part in our service by sharing blessings and readings.
 During the service, both parents will be invited to share a blessing with their child.

 The union of a couple is always a celebratory event.
 The Clergy will be happy to meet with all couples contemplating marriage and will discuss opportunities for involvement in the synagogue.

 One need not be Jewish to take advantage of the many educational opportunities offered by the synagogue.
 Everyone is welcome to our adult education programs and classes.
 A child need not be Jewish to attend the Preschool at Temple Beth David.
 Children of interfaith couples may be enrolled in our Religious School, provided that the child is Jewish or that there is an intent to have the child converted to Judaism.